whatshap/whatshap/doc/installation.rst

 Before you can ``pip install``, you need to install dependencies that pip cannot install for you.
 WhatsHap is implemented in C++ and Python.
-You need to have a C++ compiler, Python 3.5 (or later) and the corresponding Python header files.
+You need to have a C++ compiler, Python 3.6 or later and the corresponding Python header files.
 In Ubuntu, installing the packages ``build-essential`` and ``python3-dev`` will take care of all required dependencies.